Let’s face it. Today’s SEO is like the Labors of Hercules for many businesses.

 Engagement focal points including large social share and follow icons and a reliable, crawlable commenting platform like Disqus.

 Application of visible trust signals (partner logos, memberships of governing bodies, SSL certification…) and authentic social proofing to solidify user experience while encouraging positive usage metrics.

-What are the off-site SEO priorities in 2016?
+What are the off-site SEO priorities?

 There’s never been a time to be more diligent with backlinks.
 Competition is fierce and shady link tactics (for ‘good’ or for ‘bad’) are rife.

 Google once invalidated the concept of negative SEO having any impact.
 Nowadays, we hear different.
 In addition, the real-time Penguin 4.0 update is soon to be released; which to many, will offer a faster recovery from link-related penalisation.

 In contrast, becoming burdened with a penalty will occur just as quickly if Google’s rules are broken.
 There have been more scares for ‘black-hat’ troopers in the form of another link-network de-indexation.

 Local search results have seen heaps of transformation – Google’s continuous tweaking of local packs and the Knowledge Graph make for tricky terrain for smaller businesses.
 There’s been a lot of misunderstanding surrounding the introduction of Google My Business and the grouping of separate Google properties such as Google+ Local pages.
 (Some confusion noted here and here.)